-AVIT 1112 Basic Aircraft Electricity 5 credits In this course the student will learn the basis of electron flow.
+AVIT 1112 Basic Aircraft Electricity

+In this course the student will learn the basis of electron flow.
 The student will study the relationship between voltage, current and resistance.
 The student will use the understanding of Ohm's Law and Kirkoff's Law relating to voltage, current and resistance to solve series, parallel and complex electrical circuits.
 The student will be introduced to battery theory, including lead acid and nickel-cadmium and their use in aircraft.
 This course will cover direct and alternating currents, wiring, switches, control devices, wiring diagrams, generators, alternators, and motors used on aircraft.

-AVIT 1113 Aircraft Materials, 5 credits Processes & Fluid Lines tools and measuring devices to fabricate rigid and flexible fluid lines.
+AVIT 1113 Aircraft Materials, 5 credits Processes & Fluid Lines

+This course will introduce the student to the hardware used to build aircraft.
+The student will use basic hand tools and measuring devices to fabricate rigid and flexible fluid lines.
 The student will identify appropriate uses for industry standard nondestructive testing including dye penetrant, eddy current, ultrasonic and magnetic particle inspection.